-- Term of agreement 30 June 2014. - Annual salary of \$242,880 (plus 9% statutory superannuation) paid on a pro-rata basis, based on a three day week, plus the provision of income protection insurance and is to be reviewed annually. - Payment of termination benefit on early termination by the Company, other than for gross misconduct, equal to six months total salary.
+- Term of agreement 30 June 2014. - Annual salary from the beginning of the financial year of \$242,880, reduced to \$194,304 effective 1 June 2014 (plus 9.25% statutory superannuation), paid on a pro-rata basis, based on a three day week, plus the provision of income protection insurance, to be reviewed annually. - Payment of termination benefit on early termination by the Company, other than for gross misconduct, equal to six months total salary.

-Michael Moore, Chief Executive Officer, appointed 15 January 2013:
+Michael Moore, Chief Executive Officer:

-- Term of agreement Employment agreement requiring 4 weeks' notice of termination by either party. - Annual salary of \$220,000 (plus 9% statutory superannuation).
+- Term of agreement Employment agreement requiring 3 months' notice of termination by either party. - Annual salary of \$220,000 (plus 9.25% statutory superannuation).